 - Transmission fluid that is dark or filled with particles.
 Automatic transmission fluid is oily, reddish in colour, and translucent when new.
 Excessively dirty fluid may indicate poor maintenance, and can cause automatic vehicles to perform sluggishly.

 - Soft or spongy feeling clutch.
-When you put your foot on the clutch pedal should give consistent pressure against the operator’s foot throughout the full length of the pedal stroke.
+When you put your foot on the clutch, the pedal should give consistent pressure against the operator’s foot throughout the full length of the pedal stroke.
 A pedal stroke that feels spongy or soft typically indicates damage or leaking fluid lines.
 A vehicle with a malfunctioning clutch is unsafe to operate.

 - Lapse between gears shifting.
 With the engine idling and without pressing the brake pedal, move the gear selector into the drive position.
 Take notice of any significant lapse between moving the gear selector and when you feel the transmission engage, as it may indicate a bad transmission.
 Also while driving, gear changes should be smooth, any jerking or lurching shifts are a sign of a weakening transmission.